Pouria Zeraati

 Pouria Zeraati (پوریا زراعتی; born 22 September 1987) is an Iranian-British journalist and reporter for Iran International.
 In March 2024, Zeraati was hospitalized due to being stabbed by unidentified assailants upon leaving his London residence.
-Swedish member of parliament Alireza Akhondi, blamed the Islamic Revolutionary Guards Corps.
+Swedish member of parliament Alireza Akhondi, blamed the Islamic Revolutionary Guards Corps (IRGC).

 Career

 Zeraati was born in Babolsar, Mazandaran.
-He received a degree in mechanical engineering from Brunel University London, and was a newsroom editor, host, and announcer on Manoto Network, and joined Iran International Network in 2020 as a producer and presenter of the program "The Last Word".
+He received a degree in mechanical engineering from Brunel University London, then worked as a newsroom editor, host, and an announcer for the Manoto Network.
+He later joined the Iran International in 2020 as a producer and presenter of the program The Last Word.

 Attack

 Background

 In December 2021, British ITV news channel reported in an exclusive report that "Iranian spies" had ordered a "human trafficker" in exchange for the payment of 200 thousand dollars, to terrorize IITV presenters Sima Thabit and Fardad Farahzad.

 In February 2023, amidst the Mahsa Amini protests, Iran International reported about the threats from the Revolutionary Guards against its journalists.